Hero image

 Here are some frequently asked questions.
 If you have any other questions, feel free to contact us by email.

-The essential documents you need to have with you are as follows:
+The essential documents to have with you are as follows:

 • A valid passport for the entire duration of your trip and at least 6 months after your return date.

-What age do you need to be to drive in Kyrgyzstan?
+Do you need a visa to travel to Kyrgyzstan?

 What does the roadbook contain?